lindsaybartol/STA-S380/README.md

 ![PCA Color](PCA_color.png)
 <br>After reducing the dimensions, I ran K-means clustering.
 Below is a graph showing where the cluster centers were found.
 Obviously, the technique seems quite effective, as it has found the centers of the red and yellow clusters.
 This clustering technique reached a 98% accuracy for grouping the wines based on color.<br>
 ![PCA Clusters](PCA_clusters.png)
 <br>Finally, I wanted to split the data into a training and testing set in order to see how well it might predict the color of a new wine based on its other qualities.
 Below you'll see two graphs of the testing data: one for the predicted color and one for the actual color.
-Again, there was a 98% accuracy on prediction.<br>
+Again, there was a 98% accuracy on prediction.
+For reference, the baseline accuracy is 77%.<br>
 ![PCA Predictions](PCA_predictions.png)
 <br>Now, let's take a look at tSNE.
 Below you'll see the graph after running tSNE.
 Again, this technique seemed to do a really good job of separating the two colors.<br>
 ![t-SNE Color](tSNE_color.png)